 One last bit of flavor that puts Forgetting Sarah Marshall over the top: Peter’s love of puppets and his dream of doing a Dracula puppet musical.
-I want to see the whole thing filmed.
-The performance of “Dracula‘s Lament” by Segel is one of my favorite music moments in all of cinema: It’s both hilarious hearing Segel sing a ballad in an exaggerated Bela Lugosi accent and kind of a moving number.
+We see snippets of it, but I want to see the whole thing filmed.
+The performance of “Dracula‘s Lament” by Segel is one of my favorite music moments in all of cinema: It’s both hilarious hearing Segel sing a ballad in an exaggerated Bela Lugosi accent… and also kind of moving.
 For whatever reason, that’s the particular moment the movie clicks into place for me: You buy into this wacky romance centered around this huge-hearted weirdo.

 As I’ve gotten older and revisited Forgetting Sarah Marshall, its male-centric perspective has become more striking to me; though the women are taken seriously and given some depth, they still exist primarily to serve Peter’s growth and happiness.
 Peter is not far off from being a toxic “nice guy” and, though I think Segel takes the drama seriously, the very final interaction of Peter and Sarah‘s break up is pretty nasty and mean-spirited where the rest of the movie is generous and sympathetic.

 Nonetheless, Forgetting Sarah Marshall is a favorite of mine.
 It’s a film that I treasure and that will always put me in a good mood.
-I know I’m overrating it a bit to call it a “masterpiece,” but I’m sticking to it.
+I know I’m overrating it a bit to call it a “masterpiece,” but it’s what my heart says, and I’m sticking to it.

 - Review Project: 2009 Top 100